essox514/lasnep/PIEO_SIGCOMM2019_notes.md

 To support a new class of scheduling the author add to the the concept of *rank* introduced by [1] the concepts of *predicates*.
 A *predicate* indicates if a given flow is elligible for scheduling.
-This information allows so to integrate *non-work conserving* algorithms.
+This information allows so to integlrate *non-work conserving* algorithms.
 The *rank* is a value compute at the insertion of a flow.
 As a result, to determine if a given flow can be dequeued, we determine all elligible flow with the *predicate* and then select the flow with the minimum *rank* value.